foxxycodes/chat-starter-code/README.md

 2. If you're working on a windows machine, make sure to enable [Developer-Mode](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development#accessing-settings-for-developers).
 3. Use `volta install node@latest` to install the latest version of NodeJS.
 This automatically installs `npm`, a package manager for NodeJS.

+Of course you can just install [NodeJS](https://nodejs.org/en/download/) normally via a download and this project will work fine.

 ---

 ### 🏃 Run